RAGHIBRIZWAN/AI-SPRING-2025/Assignment 1/readme.md

 ### Assessing Turing's Forecasts
 Turing forecasted in his 1950 paper that by 2000, a computer would have a 30% chance of succeeding at a five-minute Turing Test when assessed by an untrained human.
 The forecast, however, turned out to be too optimistic.
 Computers as of 2000 were not sophisticated enough to pass the test reliably.
 While there has been much advancement in AI, being virtually indistinguishible from human conversation has proven elusive.
 In retrospect, Turing's prediction now appears optimistic based on the actual rate of technological progress.
----

-I have rephrased the original text keeping the same meaning but with more polished language for ease of reading and expression.
-If you'd like further revisions, please let me know!